 6. Romanian national drinks: beers, wines and țuica

 To brave your way through a typical Romanian meal requires ambition and a wolf's apetite.
 But to drink alongside Romanians you need to prepare for a full cultural conversion - and several pills the next morning, or a ciorba.
 As mentioned before, Romanians love to eat and drink.

 Wine lovers will be happy too: Romania is the sixth wine producer in Europe, a title earned by the many varieties of grapes that grow here thanks to our ideal geographical conditions - check the complete list on Wikipedia.
 Romanian wines you need to try are Jidvei, Cotnari, Murfatlar, Recas, Tohani or Beciul Domnesc to name the most common, Lacerta, Alira, Davino, Oprisor or Serve if you're looking for something premium.
-Our wine tasting tour should be on your list.
+Read this introduction to Romanian wines to get a better idea!

 And, finally, every Romanian household takes great pride in having, making or knowing someone with the best tuica, always presented as 'the best in the country'.
 The Romanian national drink is made out of one type of fermented fruit (plums, pears or apples) combined with dystilled alcohol, reaching 35% in volume.
 Similar to rakia or schnaps in the region, tuica is drank in shots or sips before a Romanian meal starts and you can never get away with having just one.
 Apparently, there is something about this drink that asks for seconds and thirds.
 Or so hosts always say.